Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: DISCUSSION; H 1 FILAMENTARY DISTRIBUTION AND ITS IMPACT ON THE EMISSION-ABSORPTION MEASUREMENTS

-Conversely, the \textit{Planck}-based method with a larger beam has a potential as a superior tool for measuring the ISM proton mass and distribution \citep{2014ApJ...796...59F,2015ApJ...798....6F} as demonstrated by a recent work on a gamma ray SNR RXJ0852.0$-$4622 where the \textit{Planck}-based method is successfully employed to calculate proton density with a high precision in the order of $\sim$10\% \citep{2017arXiv170807911F}.
-The \textit{Planck}-based method utilizes the data in emission and has an advantage to fully map the \ion{H}{1} gas, which enables to estimate the total \ion{H}{1} mass.
-This method is to be more firmly confirmed by proving that the dust optical depth gives a reliable proxy of \ion{H}{1} via comparison with independent ISM measure like $A_{V}$ and gamma-ray counts \citep[e.g.,][]{2013ApJ...763...55R,2016ApJ...833..278M}.
-As one of such effort, in the Perseus cloud, $\int \tau_{\text{H$\;$\sc{i}}}(V)dV$ is estimated for seven radio sources by the emission-absorption measurements \citep{2014ApJ...793..132S} and by the \textit{Planck}-based method \citep{2017ApJ...838..132O}.
+The emission-absorption measurements biased toward a very small volume is not suited to probe the bulk \ion{H}{1} having complicated small-scale fluctuations which acts as the target protons in the hadronic interaction.
+Conversely, the \textit{Planck}/\textit{IRAS}-based method with a larger beam of 5{\arcmin} has a potential as a superior tool for measuring the ISM proton mass and distribution \citep{2014ApJ...796...59F,2015ApJ...798....6F} as demonstrated by a recent work on a gamma ray SNR RXJ0852.0$-$4622 where the \textit{Planck}/\textit{IRAS}-based method is successfully employed to calculate proton density with a high precision in the order of $\sim$10\% \citep{2017arXiv170807911F}.
+The \textit{Planck}/\textit{IRAS}-based method utilizes the data in emission and has an advantage to fully map the \ion{H}{1} gas, which enables to estimate the total \ion{H}{1} mass.
+This method is to be better confirmed by proving that the dust optical depth gives a reliable proxy of \ion{H}{1} via comparison with independent ISM measure like $A_{V}$ and gamma-ray counts \citep[e.g.,][]{2013ApJ...763...55R,2016ApJ...833..278M}.
+As one of such efforts, in the Perseus cloud, $\int \tau_{\text{H$\;$\sc{i}}}(V)dV$ is estimated for seven radio sources by the emission-absorption measurements \citep{2014ApJ...793..132S} and by the \textit{Planck}/\textit{IRAS}-based method \citep{2017ApJ...838..132O}.
 The former gives smaller $\int \tau_{\text{H$\;$\sc{i}}}(V)dV$ from 2\,km\,s$^{-1}$ to 5\,km\,s$^{-1}$, while the latter from 5\,km\,s$^{-1}$ to 16\,km\,s$^{-1}$, with an average ratio of about 2 \citep{2017ApJ...838..132O}.
 This difference is not inconsistent with the highly filamentary CNM distribution while the number of sources is limited at present.
 Future extension of such a comparison to the other regions by achieving higher sensitivity toward radio compact sources will be important.